 - Let the paint dry for 24 hours before taking the masking tape off the faucet, drain, and knobs.
 You can remove the plastic from the ground as well.

 Overall, you can paint your fiberglass shower!
 It can boost up the look of your bathroom while not spending a bunch of money.
-It will also take less time than demoing the bathroom to replace your shower.
+It will also take less time than demoing the bathroom to replace your shower (read also: walk-in shower ideas).
 Once you order all the materials and are ready to go, you can have a brand new shower in as little as two days!